 Over the years we’ve developed stellar programs to handle all these issues.

 Though it isn’t easy, we’re winning the war on commensal rodents and snakes, and our weapon of choice today is the EntomoBiotics Inc. Rodent & Snake Control System (RSCS™).
-Our RSCS™ is a comprehensive program that combines habitat modification, bait servicing, and — yes — for especially challenging and/or otherwise intractable rodent infestations, even rodent birth control.
+As described earlier in this article, our RSCS™ is a comprehensive program that combines habitat modification, bait servicing, and — yes — for especially challenging and/or otherwise intractable rodent infestations, even rodent birth control.
 This system, like the most advanced control systems contrived for other pestiferous organisms, forces the commensal rodents, lizards, and large insects involved to help — unwittingly — in their own destruction.
 Much of what that system does is invisible to you, but if you see one or more of our associated Rodent & Snake Control System (RSCS™) devices at a friend’s house, at a restaurant, a nursing home, or at another commercial establishment, you can be sure that friend, Administrator, or proprietor is doing their best to help you avoid rodent-borne diseases.
 Today, protecting you and your loved ones — from the dangerous diseases spread by rats and mice — is not an option.
 It is an imperative.

 More To Come…